Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Springfield Central.
-Secure, high-speed access to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, is achieved via the nearby Brisbane hub through private network interconnects.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Springfield Central itself.
+However, dedicated and private network extensions provide low-latency access to all major cloud providers in nearby Brisbane, including AWS, Google Cloud (GCP), and Microsoft Azure.

 Power Analysis

-Average Cost Of Power: Industrial power rates typically range from AUD 0.14–0.19/kWh, as of September 2025.
-These competitive costs for the Australian market allow for predictable operational spending at scale.
+Average Cost Of Power Industrial power rates typically range from AUD 0.14–0.19/kWh, as of September 2025.
+These competitive rates make the region attractive for compute-intensive operations compared to other major global markets.

 Market Access, Business & Tax Climate